 FUTURAGE - A road map for ageing research

-FUTURAGE is a FP7 European project aiming to produce the future oriented definitive Road Map that will guide European research on ageing and health for the 10 years to come.
-It plans to undertake the most extensive consultation ever conducted in this field and to mobilise not only the leading scientists but also the stakeholders, including funders, industry, policy makers, practitioners and older people, who will discuss and decide on the Road Map.
+FUTURAGE aimed to produce the future oriented definitive Road Map to guide European research on ageing and health for the 10 years to come.
+It undertook the most extensive consultation ever conducted in this field and to mobilise not only the leading scientists but also the stakeholders, including funders, industry, policy makers, practitioners and older people, who will discuss and decide on the Road Map.